 - 4.2 The Council's property portfolio was predominantly built prior to statutory and health and safety legislation and guidance and as such the current identified priorities focus primarily on undertaking investment to improve health and safety standards, compliance with statutory duties and improving energy efficiency across the property portfolio.
 In addition, priority investment is also required to deliver further access improvements within Council properties.
 A summary programme, reflecting those projects considered to be of the highest priority is outlined in Appendix 4. - 4.3 It is recognised that a sufficient degree of flexibility in the management of the lifecycle maintenance fund is required to allow resources to be directed in a timely and appropriate manner to address changing priorities that may emerge.
 It is therefore proposed that as in previous years, the Head of Property Services, in consultation with the Director of Finance and Resources, is delegated authority to adjust the allocation of resources within this proposed programme, with appropriate reporting to the Finance and Resources Policy Board.
-This flexibility has been utilised in 2018/19 to re-phase £0.8m of resource to 2019/20, and £2.1m to 2020/21 in order to accommodate planned works schedules and ensure effective procurement.
+This flexibility has been utilised in 2019/20 to re-phase £0.2m of resource to 2020/21 in order to accommodate planned works schedules and ensure effective procurement.